franzk/ka-serv/README.md

 | `SSH_USER` | SSH username     | `deploy`                              |
 | `SSH_KEY`  | SSH private key  | `-----BEGIN OPENSSH PRIVATE KEY-----` |

+You can use `./deploy/setup_ssh_user.sh` to create a user and a ssh key on your server.

 #### Keycloak Configuration

 | Secret                        | Description            |